yimuchen/GantryMQ/doc/install_server.md

 groupadd -f -r drs
 usermod -a -G drs ${USER}
 ## DO NOT ADD!! unless you are sure of what you are doing!
+## This will allow your user to use hardware pins, and should not be used on personal machines!!
 # groupadd -f -r gpio
 # usermod -a -G gpio ${USER}
 # groupadd -f -r i2c